-The EIV system verifies resident identities against Social Security Administration (SSA) records.
-These records are compared to Public and Indian Housing Information Center (PIC) data for a match on social security number, name, and date of birth.
+The EIV system verifies tenant identities against SSA records.
+These records are compared to PIC data for a match on social security number, name, and date of birth.

 PHAs are required to use EIV's Identity Verification Report on a monthly basis to improve the availability of income information in EIV [Notice PIH 2010-3].